micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-The tombs were opened and many bodies of the saints who had fallen asleep [^p]in death were raised [to life];
+The tombs were opened and many bodies of the saints who had fallen asleep in death were raised [to life];